jazenwong/wong-blog/_posts/essay/2024-02-26-my-obsidian-workflow.markdown

 A few challenges that I encountered:

 - **It's really hard to keep notes "atomic".** Encapsulating a note to only be about itself is a lot harder than it seems.
-This almost forces you to really understand what you're writing about.
 - **It's tempting to make connections even when they shouldn't exist.** I think this was a behavior that arose due to "overcorrecting".

 I don't think these are problems per se, it just forces you to be more intentional and mindful of what you write and the connections you make, which isn't necessarily a bad thing.

-I'm sure as time goes on, new challenges may arise that force me to rethink this workflow, but for now, it's working and I'm having a lot of fun.
+I'm sure as time goes on, new challenges will arise that will force me to rethink this workflow, but for now, it's working and I'm having a lot of fun.

 ---
 [1] If you're a brainlet like me, you're probably using it as a skin for your file explorer.